-Many projects hosted by OpenDev make heavy use of Freenode IRC.
-While the canonical reference for Freenode is found in the Freenode Knowledgebase, this document contains some more specific information for those who are new to IRC and would like to know more about common OpenDev practices.
+Many projects hosted by OpenDev make heavy use of OFTC IRC.
+While OFTC has its own FAQ, this document contains some more specific information for those who are new to IRC and would like to know more about common OpenDev practices.

 Just Start Talking¶